Generic selectors

 AS Roma fans at Stadio Olimpico

-Both Roma and Lazio use the stadium, with one club playing at home one week, while the other plays away.
+Both Roma and Lazio use the stadium, with one club playing at home one week and the other away the next.
 But both sets of fans have their sections.

-The Roma Ultra can be found in the Curva Sud on matchdays, providing plenty of color with their red and yellow flags and flares on show.
+The Roma Ultra can be found in the Curva Sud on matchdays, providing plenty of colour with their red and yellow flags and flares on show.
 It has a capacity of 8,486.

 SSC Lazio Fans at Stadio Olimpico